Are there credit cards for people with poor credit histories?

 Even if a credit card has a very high interest rate or requires a security deposit, using it properly will rebuild your credit and improve your credit score.
 By properly managing your finances, eventually you will qualify for better credit card offers and be able to leave the cards for poor credit behind.

-Eventually your past credit errors will be overwritten by good credit decisions and lenders will be much more likely to trust you.
+Eventually your past credit errors will be improved by good credit decisions and lenders will be much more likely to trust you.
 You will be able to qualify for better interest rates on loans and credit cards, as well as better rewards programs and sign-on bonuses for credit cards.

 It’s important to remember that prepaid debit cards will not improve your credit score or credit history.
 These cards will not show up on your credit report at all.